Juddster/Backand-Parse-SDK-iOS-OSX/README.md

         # Build & Package the Frameworks
         rake package:frameworks

-    Compiled frameworks will be in 2 archives: `Parse-iOS.zip` and `Parse-OSX.zip` inside the `build/release` folder, and you can link them as you'd please.
+    Compiled frameworks will be in 2 archives: `Backand-iOS.zip` and `Backand-OSX.zip` inside the `build/release` folder, and you can link them as you'd please.

  - **Using Parse as a sub-project**